-The San Nicolas de Tolentino Church Complex and Ermita Ruins in Dimiao, Bohol have been declared by the National Museum Philippines as National Cultural Treasures on July 28, 2011, for its historical, architectural, cultural, and spiritual significance of outstanding national value.
+The San Nicolas de Tolentino Church Complex and Ermita Ruins in Dimiao, Bohol were declared by the National Museum Philippines as National Cultural Treasures on July 28, 2011, for their historical, architectural, cultural, and spiritual significance of outstanding national value.

 The Church is an impressive structure due to its architectonic magnitude and engineering layout.
 It is cruciform in shape with a quadrangular pyramidal roof over the transept crossing.
 The church walls have sloping buttresses and the old stucco has been preserved.
 The façade has intricate floral carvings and pilaster ornamentations and the structure is flanked by twin octagonal towers.
 Above the main door is the coat-of-arms of the Spanish monarch and inside the niche is the town’s patron, San Nicolas de Tolentino.